Updated July 21, 2021

 Tacoma Power Parks

-As of July 9, individual campsites, and individual campsite reservations, are open at all four Tacoma Power Parks.
-Sites that have not been reserved in advance will be available to walk-in campers for one-night stays on a first-come, first-served basis.
+Individual campsites, and individual campsite reservations, are open at all four Tacoma Power Parks.
 Learn more about what to expect at MyTPU.org/Parks.

 New precautions for home visits